 In the days that followed bodies were recovered from the sea.
 Funerals took place in many parts of Ireland.
 Some bodies were brought to Britain, Canada and the United States for burial.
 One hundred and forty four military casualties were buried in Grangegorman Military Cemetery in Dublin.

-Officially 501 people died in the sinking, making it both the greatest ever loss of life in the Irish and the highest ever casualty rate on an Irish owned ship.
-Research to date has revealed the names of 529 casualties.
+Research to date has revealed that there were 813 people on board during the final voyage of whom 569 were lost.
+The sinking resulted in the greatest ever loss of life in the Irish Sea and the highest ever casualty rate on an Irish owned ship.

 The Leinster was owned by the CDSPCo.
 The company operated a mail and passenger service between the Carlisle Pier in Dun Laoghaire (Kingstown) and the Admiralty Pier, Salt Island, Holyhead.
 The service used four ships, named after Ireland's provinces, Connaught, Leinster, Munster and Ulster.
 Each of the ships had an onboard post office, where mail was sorted by members of the Dublin Post Office.
 R.M.S. in the ships' title stood for Royal Mail Steamer.